thescouser89/build-finder/README.md

 ### Products Report

-This is an HTML-based report which displays the list of builds partitioned by product (Koji build target).
+This is an HTML-based report that displays the list of builds partitioned by product (Koji build target).
 Note that the report tries to find a minimal set of products which cover the set of builds.
 Therefore, there will only be one product shown per build, even if the